Ryota Matsune: Title fights

-Post title reign
+Post-title reign

 Following his first and only title defense, Matsune suffered a knee injury, which prevented him from defending in the mandated time.
 Matsune was stripped of the title, but would return after 23 months to face the 2005 Shooto Newcomer of the Year Takeya Mizugaki.
 Mizugaki had the upper hand in the striking exchanges, while Matsune was successful with several takedown attempts.
 The fight ended in a draw.

 After a four year absence from the sport, Murata returned to Shooto to face the former Shooto Lightweight champion Rumina Sato.
-Murata landed an intercepting knee in the second round, as Matsune shot for a takedown, and followed with several strikes before the referee stopped the fight.
+Sato landed an intercepting knee in the second round, as Matsune shot for a takedown, and followed with several strikes before the referee stopped the fight.

 Matsune's last professional fight was in 2015, during the VTJ Okinawa event, when he fought the former CFFC flyweight champion Kana Hyatt.
 Hyatt opened the round with a takedown, but was caught in a guillotine attempt from Matsune.
 After Hyatt defended this submission attempt, Matsune transitioned to an armbar, forcing his opponent to tap.